 In 1951, she made the transition from radio to television and appeared twice weekly for fifteen minutes each.
 During this period, she also appeared in six movies, the most notable being Up in Arms with Danny Kaye.
 Shore did not enjoy moviemaking and did not think she was particularly effective in that medium.
 She was right.
 Television turned out to be the perfect medium; the small screen allowed her personal warmth and intimate manner to be showcased.
 During the history of The Dinah Shore Show, from 1951 to 1956, Shore sang and had guests who performed.
 In 1956, The Dinah Shore Chevrolet Show, a one-hour weekly musical variety show, came into being, and she became even more famous singing her trademark song: “See the U.S.A. in Your Chevrolet.”
 The show remained high in the ratings for seven seasons.

 Shore’s marriage to George Montgomery ended in divorce in May 1962, and she decided to retire temporarily from a weekly television show so that she could spend more time with her children.
 Besides her daughter, she had adopted a son, John David, in 1954.
-Shore moved her family from Beverly Hills to Palm Springs, California, and though she appeared occasionally in concerts and in Las Vegas, she stayed out of the public eye until 1970, when she returned to a new variety show called Dinah.
-This show lasted from 1970 to 1974 and was followed by an afternoon talk show called Dinah’s Place.
+Shore moved her family from Beverly Hills to Palm Springs, California, and though she appeared occasionally in concerts and in Las Vegas, she stayed out of the public eye until 1970, when she returned to a new variety show called Dinah’s Place.
+This show lasted from 1970 to 1974 and was followed by an afternoon talk show called Dinah!
+(Later Dinah and Friends) from 1974-1980.
 On this show, she talked to her guests, shared recipes and cooked with them, and sang.
-Dinah’s Place was on the air from 1974 to 1979.
 Dinah Shore hosted successful television shows for over twenty years, something of a record in an industry where ratings and profitability often lead to quick series cancellations.